ArticlesWarewulf

 wwctl image import file://rockylinux-9-nvidia-v1.tar rockylinux-9-nvidia-v1

-Once the import finishes, you can now assign this image to a profile or node as you would any other image.
+Once the import finishes, you can then assign the image to a profile or node as you would any other image.
 You can find an example of this in the following section within this guide.
 Another benefit of using Containerfiles, is their ability to be integrated into a CI/CD pipeline to enable version control and automated building.

 Modifying a regular image

-Warewulf includes the ability to enter into an image via a shell.
-This allows you to modify the container image and install components like NVIDIA drivers easily and quickly.
-We first need to start by either copying an existing container or downloading a new container.
-You can use wwctl container list to view your current images if you would like to build off an existing container.
-You can, of course, edit any existing container; however, we always recommend working from a copy or creating a backup first.
+Warewulf includes the ability to shell into an image via a shell.
+This allows you to modify the image and easily and quickly install components like NVIDIA drivers.
+You first need to start by either copying an existing image or importing a new image.
+You can use wwctl image list to view your current images if you would like to build off an existing one.
+You can, of course, edit any existing image; however, we always recommend working from a copy or creating a backup first.

-In this example, we are going to start by downloading a fresh copy of Rocky Linux 9.
-We can do so by downloading an image from the Warewulf repository:
+In this example, you are going to start with a fresh copy of Rocky Linux 9.
+You can do so by importing an image from the Warewulf repository:

-In this example, the name of our container will be rockylinux-nvidia-9.
+In this example, the name of our image will be rockylinux-nvidia-9.
 Feel free to change this to match your environment or to add additional information such as the date or version.
-Once the container is finished downloading, we can enter into this container's shell and install the NVIDIA drivers:
+Once the image is finished importing, you can shell into it and install the NVIDIA drivers:

 You can find more detailed instructions for installing NVIDIA drivers here.
 The following are example steps for Rocky Linux 9: